 If you decide that being a LuLaRoe consultant is right for you, you’ll need to sign up through a current LuLaRoe consultant.
-If you don’t already have a trusted friend or family member who sells LuLaRoe who can be your sponsor, you can find one in your area on this page of the LuLaRoe’s website.
+If you don’t know a LuLaRoe consultant who can be your sponsor, you can find one in your area on the “Join LuLaRoe” page.

 Other Direct Sales Companies Similar to LuLaRoe

 LuLaRoe is far from the only company which offers these sorts of perks and benefits to consultants.
 If the idea of direct sales interests you, but clothing doesn’t, there is likely a company out there that would suit your interests.
-Another popular company that operates a similar direct sales model is Rodan+Fields, a skincare line designed by dermatologists.
-Products range from $30 for Enhancements Mineral Peptides SPF 20 to $70 for the Redefine Hand Treatment Regimen.
-Like LuLaRoe, Rodan+Fields consultants get discounts on the company’s products, the freedom to set their own hours, and the potential for unlimited income.
+The same cautions apply when considering any direct sales company: you should research the company’s business practices and customer complaints, reaching out to current and former salespeople in order to determine whether joining will be a wise decision for you.

 There are other options out there, too.
 Our article Essential Oils Direct Sales: How to Sell Essential Oils from Home will help you decide if selling essential oils is right for you.
 Not interested in aromatherapy?
 Check out this even more extensive article Best Home Party Businesses: The 20 Most Popular Home Party Companies, which includes Pampered Chef, Avon, Arbonne International, Stampin’ Up, and many more.

 As with any job or career (or major investment), consider deeply if being a LuLaRoe consultant a good fit for you.
 There are plenty of perks to becoming a LuLaRoe consultant, not all of them financial — but there are also risks and drawback associated with multi-level marketing companies.
 If, after reading this article, you’re more excited than ever about becoming a LuLaRoe consultant and getting out there to sell some clothes, working as a sales consultant for LuLaRoe may very well be your dream job.